lsaavedr/LowPower_Teensy3/README.md

 1. Using Bitband to set peripheral clocks<br>
 2. Added support for IntervalTimer, delay, delayMicroseconds for dynamic CPU scaling<br>
 3. Added support for HardwareSerial at 16,8,4,2 MHz<br>
+4. Changed "Run" function to "CPU", now you can choose the frequency to run the CPU<br>